vishal-umare/REACT-PART2/README.md

 - Conditional rendering
 - Lists and keys
 - Forms and controlled components
 - Built a simple Todo App using the above concepts
+- Created Lottery Ticket Game
+- Made a Comment Form with animated UI
+- Mini-Project : Weather App

 ## 🔄 Learning Progress
 I push updates **daily** as I explore new React concepts and improve my understanding through practice.